Nolan Jones Player Props: Rockies vs. Athletics

-On Saturday, Nolan Jones (hitting .206 in his past 10 games) and the Colorado Rockies face the Oakland Athletics, whose starting pitcher will be Paul Blackburn.
-First pitch is at 8:10 PM ET.
+Nolan Jones -- .206 average over his past 10 games -- will be in action for the Colorado Rockies versus the Oakland Athletics, with Luis Medina on the mound, on July 30 at 3:10 PM ET.

-In his previous appearance, he reached base in both of his plate appearances against the Athletics.
+In his last game he had a hitless showing (0-for-4) against the Athletics.

 Nolan Jones Game Info & Props vs. the Athletics